gmann-presidio/iu-kubesec/README.md

 ### 1. Continuous Delivery and Enforcement of Web Apps with ArgoCD

-Two small web applications are provided, each served as a single HTML file by nginx.
-The ArgoCD application keeps them in place and self-healed.
+Two small web applications are provided, each served as a single HTML file.
+Files may be served either by nginx or apache The ArgoCD application keeps them in place and self-healed.
 An example is provided for changing each and watching them self-heal.
 Each app is defined under an umbrella "app of apps" in ArgoCD, which governs apps in a single folder.

 ```sh
 argo-apps.yaml   # This is an "app of apps"